Hawaii vs. New Mexico State NCAA Football Odds, Plays and Insights | October 24, 2021

 Over/Under Insights

-- Hawaii has combined with its opponents to score more than 59.5 points only twice this year.
+- Hawaii and its opponents have scored at least 59.5 points -- this matchup's over/under -- only two times this season.

-- The combined points per game average of the two teams, 49.3, is 10.2 points fewer than Sunday's over/under.
+- The two teams combine to average 49.3 points per game, 10.2 less than the over/under in this contest.

-- This contest's over/under is nine points under the 68.5 these two squads combine to give up per game in 2021.
+- This contest's total is nine points lower than the 68.5 these two squads combine to give up per game in 2021.

-- The average total in Rainbow Warriors games this season is 64.2, 4.7 points above Sunday's over/under of 59.5.

 - The 56.6 PPG average total in Aggies games this season is 2.9 points fewer than this game's over/under.